On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Introduction

-One of the fundamental first steps that is necessary when investigating a semigroup $S$ defined by homogeneous relations, and its associated semigroup algebra $K[S]$, is to find a good set of normal forms (canonical representatives over the generating set) for the elements of the monoid, and thus for elements of the algebra.
-(See the list of open problems in \cite[Section~3]{Cedo2010} for more on the importance of this problem in the context of semigroups defined by permutation relations.)
+When investigating a semigroup $S$ defined by homogeneous relations, and its associated semigroup algebra $K[S]$, a useful first step is to find a good set of normal forms (canonical representatives over the generating set) for the elements of the monoid, and thus for elements of the algebra.
+(See the list of open problems in \cite[Section~3]{cedo_permutation} for more on the importance of this problem in the context of semigroups defined by permutation relations.)
 Specifically we would like a set of normal forms that is a regular language, and we want to be able to compute effectively with these normal forms.
-Two situations where such a good set of normal forms does exist are for monoids that admit presentations by finite complete rewriting systems (see \cite{book_srs}), and for monoids and semigroups that are automatic (see \cite{Epstein1992, campbell_autsg}).
+Two situations where such a good set of normal forms does exist are for monoids that admit presentations by finite complete rewriting systems (see \cite{book_srs}), and for monoids and semigroups that are automatic (see \cite{epstein_wordproc,campbell_autsg}).
 Each of these properties also has implications for properties of the corresponding semigroup algebra.
-Indeed, if the semigroup admits a finite complete rewriting system, then the semigroup algebra admits a finite Gr\"{o}bner--Shirshov basis (see \cite{heyworth_rewriting} for an explanation of the connection between Gr\"obner--Shirshov bases and complete rewriting systems), while the automaticity of the semigroup implies that the algebra is an automaton algebra in the sense ofUfarnovskij; see \cite{Ufnarovskij} and \cite[Section~1]{Cedo2012(2)}.
+Indeed, if the semigroup admits a finite complete rewriting system, then the semigroup algebra admits a finite Gr\"{o}bner--Shirshov basis (see \cite{heyworth_rewriting} for an explanation of the connection between Gr\"obner--Shirshov bases and complete rewriting systems), while the automaticity of the semigroup implies that the algebra is an automaton algebra in the sense of Ufnarovskij; see \cite{Ufnarovskij} and \cite[Section~1]{cedo_alternatingtype}.